NJ TRANSIT’s Role in Sustainability

 Every mile a person travels on mass transportation instead of sitting in traffic plays an important role in a better future for our planet.
 According to the Federal Transit Administration, the estimated change in an individual’s carbon footprint by shifting from driving to transit would be a 33 percent reduction if shifting to bus, a 62 percent reduction if shifting to light-rail, and a 65 percent reduction if shifting to commuter rail.
 Use of personal transportation for commuting and other travel accounts for almost half of the carbon emissions of a typical American family.
 Traditional assumptions are that continued prosperity is driven by continued growth, which often leads to increased traffic and increased emissions.
 Our continued dedication to investing in a stronger transit system means that the people of New Jersey can personally help decouple the link between economic growth and increasing carbon emissions through the use of high quality, comfortable, and reliable public transit for all.

-In 2019, NJ TRANSIT’s annual passenger trips totaled just over 260 million, and average weekday trips were just over 925,000.
+NJ TRANSIT provides nearly 270 million passenger trips each year.
 By providing these passengers with an alternative to driving cars, NJ TRANSIT reduces automobile vehicle miles traveled in New Jersey by 1.5 billion every year and is one of the single greatest mitigators of auto congestion on New Jersey roadways.
 Additionally, per the Transit Cooperative Research Program (TCRP) Report 176, further greenhouse gas (GHG) reductions from public transportation are attributed to land use benefits.
 Public transportation promotes compact developments; businesses, retail space, schools, and living areas are constructed within proximity.
 Compact land use leads to shorter trips, more walking and cycling, thus less driving.

 New Jersey’s Energy Master Plan